 The Daybook notes continuous payments for Kinnersley’s enslaved man’s work – whose labor began October 25, 1756 – with payments beginning in January 1757.
 The last payment that directly mentions his enslaved man’s work is from January 1770.
-While the payments directly mentioning Kinnersley’s “negro” stop in 1770, Kinnersley continues to receive a second salary until his retirement in 1770, suggesting that he was still being paid for the enslaved man’s work on campus until 1770.
-The term “2nd Salary” is used in the College’s Account Book in 1768 and 1769 as well, when the 2nd salary referred to the enslaved man’s work.
-I, therefore, believe it is likely that the enslaved man worked on Penn’s campus until Kinnersley’s retirement in 1770.
-In 1872, 100 years after his retirement, Penn installed a stained-glass memorial to Kinnersley on the first landing of the east staircase ofCollege Hall, the main building on campus.
-The memorial was taken down sometime after 1918, the last reference I have found of it, though when it was taken down is a question that requires further research.
+While the payments directly mentioning Kinnersley’s “negro” stop in 1770, Kinnersley continued to receive a second salary until his retirement in 1770, suggesting that he was still being paid for the enslaved man’s work on campus until 1770.
+The term “2nd Salary” is used in the College’s Account Book in 1768 and 1769 as well, when the 2nd salary referred to was the enslaved man’s work.
+Researcher Dillon Kersh believes it is likely that the enslaved man worked on Penn’s campus until Kinnersley’s retirement in 1770.
+In 1872, over 100 years after Kinnersley's retirement, Penn installed a stained-glass memorial to Kinnersley on the first landing of the east staircase of College Hall, the main building on campus.
+The memorial was taken down sometime after 1918, which it is last referred to in the records, although when it was taken down is a question that requires further research.

-After Kinnersley retired from Penn in October 1772 for health reasons, he traveled to Barbados on the Brig Rachel in early December 1772 to spend the winter in a warmer climate.
-Ina March 13, 1773 letter Kinnersley wrote to his wife back in Philadelphia, he writes that: ‘Caesar was taken very ill last week with a pain in his bowels, which at last settled in his side, bleeding and some doses of physick have made him pretty well again.’
 The nature of the letter was to inform his wife of his own health conditions after a winter in the Caribbean, and it is very personal in tone.
-Thus, including information about Caesar before an update on his own health implies that this is someone who would be intimately known to his wife, and is someone relevant enough to mention in the letter.
-The letter mentions Kinnersley’s desire to return to Philadelphia soon, and presumably, since Caesar recovers from his illness, he makes the return voyage with Kinnersley.
-In 1774, Kinnersley was again taxed for one negro.
-Based on the fact that Kinnersley was paid for his enslaved man’s labor from 1757-1770, the voyage to Barbados not long after his retirement, and a tax record recording only one negro from1767-1774, I believe that Caesar is likely the name of the enslaved man who worked on Penn’s campus.
-More research needs to be conducted into the life of Caesar to confirm without a doubt that he is the same man who worked on Penn’s early campus.
+Thus, including information about Caesar before an update on his own health implies that this is someone who would be intimately known to his wife, and is someone relevant enough to warrant a mention in the letter.
+The letter mentions Kinnersley’s desire to return to Philadelphia soon, and presumably, since Caesar appears to have recovered from his illness, he makes the return voyage with Kinnersley.